-Saturday, 4/29 – Home Security Workshop,10 a.m., The Warren, 4400 Osseo Road N. ViNA workshop led by a MPD crime prevention specialist to provide homeowners and renters with tips on how to improve home security.
+Saturday, 4/29 – Home Security Workshop,10 a.m., The Warren, 4400 Osseo Road N. ViNA workshop will be led by a MPD crime prevention specialist and provide homeowners and renters with tips on how to improve their home’s security.
 Light refreshments provided.

 Ongoing Wednesdays – TOPS (Take Off Pounds Sensibly) 6 p.m., Webber Park Center.

 Thursday, 5/4 – Community Coffee & Conversation at Serendripity Spot (3300 Lyndale Ave N), 11 a.m.-1 p.m.
 Complimentary coffee hosted by neighbor.
 Meet officers of the Fourth Precinct in a casual and friendly setting.

 Tuesday, 5/4 – Minneapolis Homes Buy-Build-Rehab Training.
 Sabathani Comm.
 Center, 310 E 38th St., 6-7:30 p.m.
 Learn how to buy a move-in ready home; build a home on a City-owned vacant lot; and rehab a City-owned vacant home.
 Register at sabathanitraining.eventbrite.com.